Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 Sea turtles travel thousands of miles during their lives, but always return to the same beaches to breed.

 The females leave the water to lay their eggs, but the males, after hatching, will never set foot (or flipper) on dry land again.

 Online Zoo Sea Turtle Links

-Snakes are reptiles with scales, and long slender bodies.
-Snakes don’t have limbs, and move by bending and flexing their bodies in a number of ways.
+Snakes are reptiles with scales and long slender bodies.
+Snakes don’t have limbs and move by bending and flexing their bodies.

-There are over 3,000 species of snake, the longest being the reticulated python, and the heaviest being the green anaconda.
+There are over 3,000 species of snake, the longest being the reticulated python; the heaviest the green anaconda.